French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Embracing a Relaxed Pace of Life

-What I loved most about these smaller towns was the feeling of authenticity.
-You see laundry hanging from windows, locals chatting in cafes, and the rhythm of daily life unfolding.
-It’s a stark contrast to the more tourist-heavy areas.
-I made a point of not over-scheduling, allowing for spontaneous stops and lingering over coffee or a glass of wine.
+What I loved most about those smaller towns, was this sort of authenticity, you know, the whole vibe felt real, not staged.
+Like you’d spot laundry hanging from windows, people chatting in cafes, and the day’s rhythm just… unfolding by itself.
+It’s a stark contrast with the more tourist-heavy regions where everything feels, sort of engineered.
+I made a point of not over-scheduling though, so there was room for spontaneous detours, and for lingering over coffee or even a glass of wine, without rushing.

 The real magic of the French Riviera, for me, wasn’t in the famous beaches or the designer boutiques.
-It was in the quiet moments: watching the sunset paint the sky over a small harbor, getting lost in the narrow, winding streets of a medieval village, and simply breathing in the salty air.
-These towns offer a chance to connect with the region on a more personal level.
+It was in those quiet little times, you know, watching the sunset lay down color over a small harbor, getting a bit turned around in the narrow winding lanes of a medieval village and just breathing that salty air in.
+Those places give you a way to connect with the region in a more personal sense, not just as a visitor passing through.

 Savoring Local Flavors and Scenery

 Food is, of course, a big part of the experience.
-In these quieter towns, you find smaller, family-run restaurants serving up incredibly fresh, local dishes.
-I had some of the best seafood I’ve ever tasted in a little place in Villefranche, right on the water.
+In these calmer towns, you end up seeing smaller, family run restaurants, serving incredibly fresh local dishes, like something very close to home.
+I had some of the best sea foods I’ve ever tasted in a small place in Villefranche, right on the water, and honestly it felt surprisingly intimate.
 And the markets!
 Visiting a local market is a must – the colors, the smells, the produce – it’s a feast for the senses.

 Where to Stay: